rafaelrinaldi/st-snippets/README.md

+> # Deprecation notice :rotating_light:
+> [I've switched to Vim](https://github.com/rafaelrinaldi/vimfiles) and don't use Sublime Text anymore.
+With that being said I'm no longer going to improve nor maintain this repository.
+Feel free to fork it and do whatever you want.

 # st-snippets

 List of snippets I have made for working with Sublime Text.

-## Note

-**I've switched to Vim and don't use Sublime Text anymore.
-With that being said I'm no longer going to improve nor maintain this repository in any way.
-The only reason I'm leaving this here is because I know some people use it.
-Feel free to fork the repository to do whatever you want.**

 ## Installation